 One of the core activities of a family office is to manage your wealth in a profitable manner.
 The family office generally spreads your assets over several banks in order to diversify the counterparty risk.
 It coordinates with those private banks, and keeps track of your assets.
-The family office also summarises (consolidates) the performance of the assets in a monthly or quarterly report.
+The family office also regularly summarises (consolidates) the performance of the assets in a daily, monthly or quarterly report.

 +41 58 819 65 50